jbutterwick/prairie/README.md

 A section is created whenever a directory (or subdirectory) in the content section contains an `_index.md` file; see the [Zola docs on sections](https://www.getzola.org/documentation/content/section/).

-Papaya has two sections by default: `projects` and `blog`.
+prairie has two sections by default: `projects` and `blog`.
 You can add additional sections or change section names.
 For example, you can add a section called _Diary_.
 In order to add this section, you need to:

 1. Create a directory called `diary` in `content/`.